PacktPublishing/Go-for-DevOps/chapter/18/diskerase/README.md

 This is an example of a generic workflow system to demonstrate a bunch of concepts.
 This isn't a production quality service.
 If it has tests, they are not comprehensive.
 Unfortunately I have another full time job, so testing suffered for these book examples (something I would not do in my real job.
 Tests, tests and more tests!).

 Other things that make it non-production quality:
-* If we have a server restart, we cannot resume running workflows.
+* If we have a server restart, we cannot resume running workflows, we leave half eaten carcasses of workflows just laying around
 * There is no security, so anyone could call this service.
+By default it starts on 127.0.0.1:8080 and doesn't have Jobs that do anything bad, but if you decide to change that, you need security
-* Backend storage is local files.
+* Backend storage is local files in a temp directory
-* Failures do not have some maximum count, they only stop work if a Job decideds they are fatal.
+* Failures do not have some maximum count, they only stop work if a Job decideds they are fatal
+* We don't write creations, start and end times
+* There is no web interface
+* Didn't provide a workflow killer except through emergency stop
+* No pause capabilities
+* No workflow cloning tools
+* ...

 The one example workflow I put in here is a diskerase for satellite datacenters.
 The `diskErase` `Job` isn't real, it just sleeps.
+The other jobs are simply looking at files representing information about fake sites and machines.
+These jobs could be made real, but for this demo I didn't want to actually mutate anything real.

-You could turn this into a real system, but it would need a lot more bells and whistles.
+You could turn this into a real system, but it would need some more bells and whistles.
 This is a very lightweight version of a system I developed at Google.
-That service could handle service failures, restarts, horizontally scaled, ...
+That service could handle service failures, restarts, horizontally scaled and lots of helpers...

 This is not that system.

 ## Service proto definitions

-You can find these at: `proto/diskerase.proto`
+You can find these at: `proto/workflow.proto`

+## Where to find Jobs

 The Jobs you can call are defined in: `internal/service/jobs/register/...`